Ca' Foscari University of Venice Exhibition

 Photographers: Anonymous (Bhasan Char), Yassin Abdumonab, Zahangir Alam, Haider Ali, Salim Ullah Armany, Laila Begum, Sahat Zia Hero, Mohammed Hossain, Nur Hossain, Zonun Hubait, Mainul Islam, Abul Kalam, Mohamed Kasim, Mohammed Salim Khan, Ro Mehrooz, Abdul Monaf, Minara, Peter Saiful, Mohammmed Zobair, Mohammed Zonaid.

 The inauguration featured brief talks by Caterina Carpinato, Vice Rector of the Third Mission, Susanna Regazzoni, coordinator of the Migrant Female Writers' Archive, Professor Mara Matta of the La Sapienza University of Rome, and Professor Miriam De Rosa and Professor Francesco Della Puppa of Ca' Foscari University of Venice.
-Guests spoke about the exhibition from an artistic point of view and also provided an overview of the situation of the Rohingya.
+Guest speakers spoke about the exhibition from an artistic point of view and also provided an overview of the situation of the Rohingya.

 Poster image by Mohammed Hossain